PennSound : This page links directly to many audio recordings of different kinds, including

 Piano : A few solo improvisations on a piano are posted on ReverbNation.
 More recent piano solos since December 2014, including a 30-minute improvised duet with Henry Finch on harpsichord, are up on my SoundCloud page.

-But the truth, also posted there, is a 7-minute improvised 2016 home recording, better than the movie it was intended to partner.
+the truth, also posted there, is a 7-minute orally improvised 2016 home recording, better alone than with the movie it was intended to partner.
 It goes its own way.

 Sponge reading 2020: Andrew Kenower’s audio recording of my 20-minute reading at Kate Robinson and Caleb Beckwith’s Oakland, CA, apartment, following those of Jessica Friedman and Samuel Breslin, about 45 minutes into this recording.